Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 During the development phase of the project, I used sqlite3 database which was installed with Django.
 For deployment/production, a PostgreSQL is provided by Heroku.

 The following apps were created for this website - Dogs, Blog, Subscribe, Home, Profiles.
+The User model is provided by Django as a part of defaults django.contrib.auth.models.

 * The Dogs App contains the following Models - Dog and Breed.
 * The Subscribe App contains the following Model - Subscription